michel1991/ocp-java-11/interfaces/md/BUILT_IN_FI.md

 can return a null value since Double is an object type, while lambdas for DoubleSupplier cannot; they can only return primitive double values.

+###### Which of the following is not a functional interface
+###### in the java.util.function package?
+(Choose two.)
+* A. DoublePredicate
+* B. LongUnaryOperator
+* C. ShortSupplier
+* D. ToIntBiFunction
+* E. ToStringOperator

+The DoublePredicate interface takes a double value and returns a boolean value.
+LongUnaryOperator takes a long value and returns a long value.
+ToIntBiFunction takes two generic values and returns an int value.
+ShortSupplier and ToStringOperator are not built-in functional interfaces.
+Recall that Java only includes primitive functional interfaces that operate on double, int, or long.
+For this reason, Options C and E are correct.